basonjui/hexagon-grid-system/README.md

 }
 ```

-The specific algorithm used in geometryapi is named `CornerEdgeTessellation`, which relies on the linear relationship between the Corner and Edge of the hexagonal grid to generate the tessellation.
+The specific algorithm used in hexagongrid is named `CornerEdgeTessellation`, which relies on the linear relationship between the Corner and Edge of the hexagonal grid to generate the tessellation.
 Details of the algorithm is commented in the source code of CornerEdgeTessellation class.

 ## Installation